+For each line in the spectrum, our goal is to extract values for the two parameters of interest - $\tau$ and $R_o$ - and to place formal confidence limits on these values.
 We begin the analysis procedure for each line by fitting the weak continuum simultaneously in two regions, one to the blue side of the line and one on the red side (but excluding the wavelength range of the line itself).
 We assume the continuum is flat over this restricted wavelength region.
 We then fit the emission line over a wavelength range that is no broader than the line itself (and sometimes even narrower, due to blends with nearby lines, which can induce us to exclude contaminated portions of the line in question).
-The model we fit to each line is the sum of the empirical line profile model(s) we described above and the continuum model determined from the fit to the two spectral regions near the line.
+The model we fit to each line is the sum of the empirical line profile model - described by equations 1, 4, and 5 - and the continuum model determined from the fit to the two spectral regions near the line.
 Note that the inclusion of the continuum does not introduce any new free parameters.

-$\zeta$ Pup X-ray line profile mass-loss rate 5
+The overall model thus has only three free parameters: the fiducial optical depth, $\tau$ , the minimum radius of X-ray emission, $R{\rm o}$ , and the normalization of the line.
+In some cases, where lines are blended, we fit more than one profile model simultaneously, as we describe below, but we generally keep the two main parameters of each profile model tied together, and so the only additional free parameter introduced is an additional line normalization.

-We fit the wind profile plus continuum model to both the MEG and HEG data (positive and negative first orders) simultaneously, if the HEG data are of good enough quality to warrant their inclusion (generally true only for lines with wavelengths shorter than about 16 Å), and to the MEG data only if they are not.
+We fit the wind profile plus continuum model to both the MEG and HEG data (positive and negative first or-,(5)ders) simultaneously, if the HEG data are of good enough quality to warrant their inclusion, and to the MEG data only if they are not.
 We use the C statistic (Cash 1979) as the goodness-of-fit statistic.
 This is the maximum likelihood statistic for data with Poisson distributed errors, which these photon-counting X-ray spectra are.
 Note that the maximum likelihood statistic for Gaussian distributed data is the wellknown $\chi^2$ statistic, but it is not valid for these data, which have many bins with only a few counts, especially in the diagnostically powerful wings of the profiles.

 We determine the best-fit model by minimization of the C statistic using the fit task in XSPEC.
-Once it is found, the uncertainties on each model parameter are assessed using the $\Delta \chi^2$ formalism outlined in chapter 15 of Press et al. (2007), which is also valid for $\Delta C$ .
-We test each parameter one at a time, stepping through a grid of values and, at each step, refitting the data while letting the other model parameters be free to vary.
+Once the best-fit model is found, the uncertainties on each model parameter are assessed using the $\Delta \chi^2$ formalism outlined in chapter 15 of Press et al. (2007), which is also valid for $\Delta C$ .
+We test each parameter one at a time, stepping through a grid of values and, at each step, refit the data while letting the other model parameters be free to vary.
 The 68 percent confidence limits determined in this manner are what we report as the formal uncertainties in the table of fitting results, below.
-We also examine the confidence regions in two-dimensional subspaces of the whole parameter space in order to look for correlations among the interesting parameters.
+We also examine the confidence regions in two-dimensional sub-spaces of the whole parameter space in order to look for correlations among the interesting parameters.